-Teacher training programs achieve high impact on student learning only if their designers and administrators create a curriculum and approach, and a related institutional structure, that satisfy several stringent criteria.
+Teacher training programmes achieve high impacts on student learning only if their designers and administrators create a curriculum and approach, and related institutional structure, that satisfy several stringent criteria.
 First, the training curriculum must focus on material that: (a) addresses true gaps in teacher knowledge or practice that significantly inhibit student learning; (b) equips teachers with new teaching practices that can be implemented without too much additional time and cost; and (c) addresses subject content that students are adequately prepared to understand.
-Second, the trainings must be rolled out within an institutional structure that equips and motivates
+Second, the trainings must be rolled out within an institutional structure that equips and motivates trainers to deliver the curriculum well and fulfil well any other roles that they have been given (e.g. in following up with teachers after the training).
+Third, the trainings must be rolled out through an institutional structure in the schools that equips and motivates teachers to complete any self-study project work and, over the long term, implement improved teaching methods in their classrooms.